-I found it interesting that corn is so central to Mexican gastronomy; bread doesn't have the share it enjoys in most of the occidental tables, which means less wheat, less gluten, and less celiac population.
+I found it interesting that corn is central to Mexican gastronomy; bread doesn't have the share it enjoys in most occidental tables, which means less wheat, less gluten, and fewer celiac populations.

 Coming from Panama, giving a chance to corn in my meals wasn't strange; it was more of a change for Joaco.
 Seven years after, one of the several things that we miss from Mexico is hand-made corn tortillas.

 Nixtamalization was born 3500 years ago in Mesoamerica, now Mexico and Central America.
-In this process, the corn is soaked and cooked in an alkaline solution, usually limewater, washed, and then hulled.
+The corn is soaked and cooked in an alkaline solution, usually, limewater washed, and then hulled.

-Nixtamalized corn has several benefits over unprocessed grain: it is more easily ground; its nutritional value is increased; its flavor and aroma are improved.
+Nixtamalized corn has several benefits over unprocessed grain: it is more easily ground; its nutritional value increases; its flavor and aroma are improved.